-Again, if two packets at a node want to go out the same output, one must get priority (let's say it is the one
+Again, if two packets at a node want to go out the same output, one must get priority (let's say it is the one from the left input).

 3For safety's sake, i.e. fault tolerance, even writes are typically acknowledged in multiprocessor systems.